Have a laptop with 8GB of RAM and want to run AI locally?

 - ✔️ 15+ tok/s: comfortable interactive chat — the response appears faster than you can read it

-- ✔️ 8–15 tok/s: workable, but a delay is felt on long responses
+- ✔️ 8–15 tok/s: usable, but noticeable delays on longer responses

 - ⚠️ 3–6 tok/s: acceptable for one-off tasks (debugging, analysis), frustrating for active chat